arturoar3nas/raspberry-python/README.md

     - user
     - password

-    and will you need set the program to at config.json for monitoring.
+    and will you need set the program to at config.json for monitoring with the full path.

     First of all copy the files config.json and servicecom.py to /home/pi directory

+    then you will need add the time scan to daemon in the config.json

 ### Installation